yguitton/training-material/topics/admin/tutorials/s3_bucket/tutorial.md

 ---

-This tutorial demonstrates how to implement an S3 bucket as a data library within Galaxy.
-We will add here the Argo data amazon S3 bucket.
+This tutorial demonstrates how to implement an S3 bucket as a Galaxy file-source within Galaxy.
+We will add here the public Argo data Amazon S3 bucket.
 Argo is an international program to observe the interior of the ocean with a fleet of profiling floats drifting in the deep ocean currents (https://argo.ucsd.edu).
 Argo GDAC is a dataset of 5 billion in situ ocean observations from 18.000 profiling floats (4.000 active) which started 20 years ago.
 Argo GDAC dataset is a collection of 18.000 NetCDF files.
 It is a major asset for ocean and climate science, a contributor to IOCCP reports.